rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Bugs and metacognition

-Let's define a bug as an unintended program defect, that removes all the temporary hacks from consideration.
+Let's define a bug as an unintended program defect.
+That removes all the temporary hacks from consideration.
 But it is the programmer's job to figure these things out.
 A bug implies some issue in the mental process.

 I consider cognitive overload to be the main cause of bugs.
 _Metacognition_ is an important concept in cognitive psychology.
 It is about knowing strengths and weaknesses in our own cognitive process.
-I started analyzing and recording all defects I encounter at my work.
-My goal is to understand better what have caused and what could have prevented each issue.
+I started analyzing and recording all defects I encountered at my work.
+My goal is to understand better what has caused and what could have prevented each issue.
 My records suggest that bugs _uncover_ extraneous complexity.
-Another words, it is a good idea to ask this question: What is the underlying complexity that caused me to create this bug?
+In other words, it is a good idea to ask this question: What is the underlying complexity that caused me to create this bug?
 The idea is to learn from bugs.
 Types, obviously, can be very helpful in bug prevention.
 Programmers who start using a PL with powerful types (e.g. Idris, Haskell) experience this first hand: a lot of compilation errors, many uncovering an issue in the program.
 Notice, this is a very interactive process and an interactive learning experience in which developers can observe how and why they failed.
-Developers also observe what PL feature prevent the bug from escaping.
+Developers also observe what PL features prevent the bug from escaping.

 > &emsp; _Programming is an interactive process of finding and fixing bugs.
   &emsp; IMO, programming **should be** an interactive process of identifying and resolving the underlying causes of bugs._